 Experts Answer Your Top 3 Worries About Installing Shutters In San Diego, CA01/27/2016Kimball Jones Each day, the team at Sunburst Shutters San Diego gets asked questions about how to install shutters in San Diego.
 How do shutters fit my window’s special shape?
-How does Sunburst put up shutters on a crank-operated window?
+How does Sunburst mount shutters on a crank-operated window?
 Does a security system affect the way the shutters are mounted?
 I’ve heard all of these questions before and more.
 And I‘m here to tell you that when fulfilled by our skilled specialists, installing plantation shutters doesn’t interfere with your home’s security, the window’s shape, or how it operates.
 Here are the top three worries about installing shutters in San Diego, and how our professionals address them.
 1. How Does The Shape Of The Window Impact Shutter Installation?
 Windows in your house may a variety of sizes and shapes: rectangle, circle, arch, octagon, triangle, and more.
 But how are shutters installed (that are usually rectangular) on these uniquely shaped windows?
 Our specialists measure your window’s width and height, noting every curve, angle, corner, or arch.
-Then, we input the dimensions into advanced software to create a shutter template that precisely matches your window.
+Then, we enter the dimensions into advanced software to create a shutter template that precisely matches your window.
 This way, the edges of the shutter frame follow your window’s frame.
 And once they’ve been installed, your louvers can be moved across the window - no matter its shape.
 You heard right.
 You won’t be locked into arch window shutters aren’t functional.
 And the shutters accentuate the window’s shape!
 2. How Does The Way The Window Opens Impact Shutter Installation?
 Installing shutters on a window shouldn’t impact the way the window opens.
 Windows that slide, open with a crank, or tilt can all take plantation shutters.
 That’s because plantation shutters are customized to fit the type of window you have.
 Whether the shutter frame is mounted outside or inside the window opening, it‘s based on the way the window operates.
 If the window utilizes a crank, the shutter frame is usually placed on the outside.
 The same goes for windows that tilt in.
 But windows that slide commonly have the shutter frame mounted on the inside of the window opening.
-How much clearance there is above and below the window, the window’s shape, and the depth of the windowsill also factor into the shutter frame type you pick.
-Our professionals account for the size of the existing window casing, how much clearance there is above and below the window, the window’s shape, and the window opening’s depth.
-And, we create and set up your shutter frame to the specifications of your window.
+How much clearance there is above and below the window, the window’s shape, and the depth of the windowsill also factor into the type of shutter frame you pick.
+Our professionals account for the window’s shape, the window opening’s depth, the size of the existing window casing, and how much clearance there is above and below the window.
+And, we make and set up your shutter frame to the specifications of your window.
 3. Does A Security System Affect How The Shutters Are Installed?
 Your security system is effective at protecting your house from break-ins.
 When installing shutters on your windows, find out the kind of detector you have in that room.
-If the motion sensor is directly on the window or its frame, installing shutters shouldn’t trigger the alarm or alter its performance.
+If the motion sensor is directly on the window frame or the window itself, installing shutters shouldn’t alter the alarm’s performance or set it off.
 That’s because the shutters do not obstruct with the sensor’s signal.
 The alarm is only triggered if the glass is broken or the window is opened.
 If the motion sensor is mounted on the wall, shutters are not likely to set off the alarm either.
 This sort of detector transmits infrared rays and uses the reflection of those rays to detect if there is a change in the room.
 An unwanted visitor obstructs the detector’s rays, setting off an alarm, but the shutters themselves won’t.
-Our specialists have set up shutters with all types of different security systems in place.
+Our specialists have set up shutters with all types of different security systems.
 Installing shutters in San Diego should never jeopardize the security of your family - and your peace of mind.
 Ask Us About Installing Shutters In San Diego, CA Got more questions about how to install shutters?
 Our experts have all the tips and tricks to installing shutters in San Diego, CA. And we offer the best assortment of new shutters.
 Give us a call at 858-956-5822 or fill out the form below to schedule your free in-home design consultation today!